 A district heating network allows for flexibility in choosing the fuel, which makes it possible to gradually switch to renewable resources.

-The water in the district heating network can be heated in a heating plant…
+The water in the district heating network is heated in a heating plant…

-The STREGA Smart-Valves can be installed any location for remote operations
+The STREGA smart-valves can be installed at any location for remote operations.

 Combining the smart-valve onto a BTU meter can optimize significantly the monitoring process of a district heating installation as well as controlling the heating valves at any remote location.